 If you’ve tried traditional contact lenses and have experienced any of the above, or if you’re simply seeking a more comfortable alternative to wear all day, it’s worth considering scleral lenses.

-Contact a knowledgeable and experienced eye care professional, Melania Napolitano, O.D., who will patiently assess and explain your condition to you.
-Melania Napolitano, O.D. will perform a specialized scleral lens custom-fitting to ensure that you receive the best fit for optimal visual clarity and comfort.
+Contact a knowledgeable and experienced eye care professional, Dr. Melania and Dr. Maria, who will patiently assess and explain your condition to you.
+Dr. Melania and Dr. Maria will perform a specialized scleral lens custom-fitting to ensure that you receive the best fit for optimal visual clarity and comfort.

 Call the 20/20 Eye Care today to schedule your consultation.
 We help patients from the Middle Village, Mineola, Queens, and Elmhurst, in the New York area enjoy great vision and comfort with scleral lenses.